mallaire77/cabinet/README.md

 3. A panel will appear on the top right side of the page.
 4. Click the icon again to hide the panel.

+### Configure Markdown persistence

+- Open the extension options (right-click the extension icon → Options, or from `chrome://extensions` → Details → Extension options).
+Then select a `.md` file to act as your database.
+The panel will show a configure screen until this is set.

 ## Building from Source (for Developers)

 1.  **Install dependencies:**